thewanionly/exercism-typescript/README.md

 ## Starting an exercise

-1. Pick an exercise from https://exercism.org/tracks/typescript/exercises.
+1. Pick an exercise from: https://exercism.org/tracks/typescript/exercises.

-2. Donwload the exercise locally via CLI.
-See the comman in the right block on the exercise page.
+2. Download the exercise locally via CLI.
+See the command in the right block on the exercise page.

 3. Navigate to the exercise folder in your machine.
 Install all dev dependencies in package.json by running `yarn install` command.